manasa2093/SalaryPredictionPortfolio/README.md

 **GOAL** : Predict salary based on Job Description

+**INTRODUCTION:** The prediction of Salary structure in Human Resource department ( HR) of a company  contains two fold objectives, namely to  attract and retain the talented employees and show the door to the dead wood. <br />

+On the other hand, Salary prediction can also help the job seekers.
+It helps job seekers to  take more informed decisions and update their skills/knowledge to maximize salary. <br />

+**It is a win – win formula for both employers and job seekers.**  <br />

-**INTRODUCTION:** In this project, I am going to build predictive model for accurately predicting salaries based on three datasets.
+In this project, I am going to build predictive model for accurately predicting salaries based on three datasets.

 **Train features and Train salaries-** This predictive model is trained using these 2 datasets consisting of 10 variables(including the target varibale) and 1 millon entries. <br />
 **Test features-**  This dataset is used for predicting the model which is built. <br />